haiko-xyz/solver/docs/3-events.md

 - `exact_input` is a boolean indicating if the swap amount was specified as input or output
 - `amount_in` is the amount of the input token swapped in
 - `amount_out` is the amount of the output token swapped out
+- `fees` is the amount of fees (denominated in the input token) paid for the swap

 ### `Deposit` / `Withdraw`